JRubalcaba/jrubalcaba.github.io/posts/temperature_distributions.md

 What happens if we increase lambda?

 Why is that useful?
 There are two main questions that we can address with this model.
 First, when we know the repertoire of operative temperatures, modelling the distribution of body temperatures gives us information about what is the probability that animals experience, for example, temperatures above their heat tolerance limits.

-<p><a href = "https://www.amnat.org/an/newpapers/MayRubalcaba.html" target="_blank"> Take a look at the paper </a></p>
-<p><a href = "https://jrubalcaba.shinyapps.io/jrubalcabagithub/" target="_blank"> Try it yourself </a></p>
+Recent advances in biophysical modelling now allow to model operative temperatures of microclimates from macroclimatic data at any geographical location.
+We just need to feed the maximum-entropy model with these data to derive distributions and thus forecast the risks of climate warming.

+Second, in the paper we show how to contrast predicted distributions with observed body temperature data.
+With this information, we can derive the actual value of lambda (the thermoregulatory strategy) displayed by our population.
+This measure informs about the potential of behaviour to buffer climate change.

+There are still a lot of questions that we can address and (honestly) I have no idea how the model behaves under different circumstances.
+I hope it can provide insights for new studies and open new avenues to investigate the responses of ectotherms to climate warming!

+> contact me! jg.rubalcaba@gmail.com